tonytvo/blog-generator/content/blog/atomic-habits/index.md

   - Explore/Exploit Trade-Off
     - Explore more when you have more time.
     - The better you are at something and the more satisfying it feels, the less time you should spend exploring.
-- Spend upwards of 80% of your time exploiting and the rest exploring.
+- Spend 80% of your time exploiting and the rest exploring.
   - Google asked their employees to work 80% of the time of their official jobs and the other 20% on projects of their choice.

 - If you can’t find a game that favours your strength, create one.
   - John Holland’s [Theory](https://www.careers.govt.nz/resources/career-practice/career-theory-models/hollands-theory/) of Career Choice ([RIASEC](https://openpsychometrics.org/tests/RIASEC/))
     - Interests + Abilities + Values
-    - There are too many things that fit your interests, abilities, and values?
+    - Are there too many things that fit your interests, abilities, and values?
     - “Don’t be a donkey.” – [Derek Sivers](https://sive.rs/donkey)
 - Who are you?
   - Figure out who you were ([Self-Authoring Program](https://www.selfauthoring.com/)).